 Georgia Democrats performed very well in the federal elections, but Republicans didn’t lose their power in the local elections.
 The local elections were critical for the Democrats to easily enact sports betting.
 Georgia Democrats hoped to take control, but they didn’t gain enough power to easily pass sports betting.

 The Republicans still have a massive majority in the Georgia House and Senate.
 The bulk of Republican politicians oppose sports betting, so even though the bill is on the Senate floor, it’s not likely to pass anytime soon.

 Even if Republicans do come around in the House and Senate, sports betting still faces another barrier.
-The Governor in the state, Brian Kemp, is a Republican that has openly opposed sports betting.
-He has the ability to veto any sports betting law that could possibly pass in the state congress.
+The Governor of the state, Brian Kemp, is a Republican who has openly opposed sports betting.
+He has the ability to veto any sports betting law that could pass in the state congress.

 State law also hurts the chance of sports betting.
 The quickest way to ratify sports betting would be by giving the state lottery a monopoly over the form of gambling.
 State law can be interpreted in this way, but it could deter bettors from wagering in Georgia.

 Georgia has five professional sports franchises in the NFL, MLB, NBA, MLS, and WNBA.
 The Atlanta Falcons play in the NFC South Division of the NFL.
 The Falcons terminated former head coach Dan Quinn in 2020.
 The team’s current interim head coach is Raheem Morris.
 The Falcons have won two NFC Championships in 1998 and 2016.